RESEARCH AND ADVOCACY FOR SUSTAINABLE DEVELOPMENT

 As a Senior Research and Advocacy Officer at RASD, Musa is responsible for conducting in-depth research on socio-economic challenges affecting marginalised communities and contributing to addressing them through proposal writing, resource mobilisation, capacity building, and the development of plans for countering environmental extremes.

-Partners and Memberships
+Partners and Networks

-Sustainable Development Goals and Frameworks we align With
+Aligned Sustainable Development Goals and Frameworks